 Large-scale Parallel Meshing on HPC

 CUBIT™ provides parallel meshing algorithms for both tet and hex meshing.
 Sculpt is a MPI-based parallel all-hex meshing algorithm with various advanced options for defeaturing, adaptive meshing, and respecting multiple materials.
-CUBIT™ now provides a lightweight parallel tool for Uniform Mesh Refinement (UMR), which has the ability to generate billions of elements in minutes.
+CUBIT™ also provides a lightweight parallel tool for Uniform Mesh Refinement (UMR), which has the ability to generate billions of elements in minutes.